-On July 13, 2022, the EU General Court ruled that the European Commission has jurisdiction under the EU Merger Regulation to review our acquisition of GRAIL.
+On July 13, 2022, the EU General Court ruled that the European Commission had jurisdiction under the EU Merger Regulation to review our acquisition of GRAIL.
 Additionally, on September 6, 2022, the European Commission issued its decision prohibiting the acquisition.
-Refer to note "8.
-Legal Proceedings" for additional details.
-These decisions, along with a continued and significant decrease in the Company's stock price and market capitalization, required us to perform an interim goodwill and intangible asset impairment test in Q3 2022.

-Based on our interim analysis, we concluded that our GRAIL reporting unit's carrying value exceeded its estimated fair value.
-As a result, we recorded \$3,914 million of goodwill impairment related to our GRAIL reporting unit in Q3 2022, primarily due to the negative impact of current capital market conditions and a higher discount rate selected for the fair value calculation of the GRAIL reporting unit.
-No impairment was recorded for our Core Illumina reporting unit, noting its fair value exceeded its carrying value by more than \$30 billion.
+See note 9.
+Legal Proceedings.
+These decisions, along with a continued and significant decrease in the Company's stock price and market capitalization, required us to perform an interim impairment test in Q3 2022.
+Based on our analysis, we concluded GRAIL's carrying value exceeded its fair value and recorded a goodwill impairment of \$3,914 million, primarily due to the negative impact of capital market conditions and a higher discount rate selected for the fair value calculation of GRAIL.
+There was no impairment for Core Illumina.

 We performed our interim goodwill impairment test using a combination of both an income and a market approach to determine the fair value of each reporting unit.
-The income approach utilized the estimated discounted cash flows for each reporting unit while the market approach utilized comparable company information.
-Estimates and assumptions used in the income approach included projected cash flows for both the GRAIL and Core Illumina reporting units and a discount rate for each reporting unit.
+The income approach utilized the estimated discounted cash flows for each reporting unit, while the market approach utilized comparable company information.
+Estimates and assumptions used in the income approach included projected cash flows for both GRAIL and Core Illumina and a discount rate for each reporting unit.
 Discount rates were determined using a weighted average cost of capital for risk factors specific to each reporting unit and other market and industry data.
-For the GRAIL reporting unit, the discount rate selected was 22.0%.
-The estimates and assumptions used in our assessment represent a Level 3 measurement because they are supported by little or no market activity and reflect our own assumptions in measuring fair value.
+For GRAIL, the discount rate selected was 22.0%.
 In order to further validate the reasonableness of the fair values concluded for our reporting units, a reconciliation to market capitalization was performed by estimating a reasonable implied control premium and other market factors.

-In conjunction with the interim goodwill impairment test in Q3 2022, we also evaluated the IPR&D intangible asset, assigned to the GRAIL reporting unit, for potential impairment.
-We performed our interim impairment test by comparing the carrying value of the IPR&D intangible asset to its estimated fair value, which was determined by the income approach, using a discounted cash flow model.
+In conjunction with our interim goodwill impairment test, we also evaluated GRAIL's IPR&D intangible asset for potential impairment.
+We performed our impairment test by comparing the carrying value of the IPR&D intangible asset to its estimated fair value, which was determined by the income approach, using a discounted cash flow model.
 Estimates and assumptions used in the income approach included projected cash flows and a discount rate.
-These estimates and assumptions represent a Level 3 measurement because they are supported by little or no market activity and reflect our own assumptions in measuring fair value.
-Based on our interim impairment test, the carrying value of the IPR&D intangible asset did not exceed its estimated fair value.
-As a result, no impairment for the IPR&D intangible asset was recorded.
-We also performed a recoverability test for the definite-lived intangible assets assigned to the GRAIL reporting unit, which includes developed technology and trade name, noting no impairment.
-Additionally, no impairment was noted for the definite-lived intangible assets assigned to our Core Illumina reporting unit.
+Based on our analysis, the carrying value of the IPR&D intangible asset did not exceed its estimated fair value and no impairment was recorded.
+We also performed a recoverability test for the definite-lived intangible assets assigned to GRAIL, which included developed technology and trade name, and to Core Illumina and noted no impairment.